lightdash/lightdash/docs/docs/references/dimensions.md

 ## Adding dimensions to your project

-For a dimension to appear in lightdash, you just need to declare it in your dbt model's YAML file.
+For a dimension to appear in Lightdash, you just need to declare it in your dbt model's YAML file.

 ```
 version: 2